On the Kadomtsev-Petviashvili equation with double-power nonlinearities: Introduction

-This equation is well-known as the Gardner equation describing of large-amplitude internal waves (see \cite{grimshaw}, and references therein).
-Depending on the physical problem under consideration, the coefficient $\varsigma$ in \eqref{gardner} can be positive or negative.
-In the context of internal waves, this depends on the stratification \cite{grimshaw}; it is always positive in the particular case of a two-layer fluid.
-In addition to its appearance in plasma physics \cite{rtp,watanabe}, Equation \eqref{gardner} was also derived in asymptotic theory for internal waves in a two-layer liquid with a density jump at the interface \cite{ky,miles}.
-The linear term $u_x$ can be dropped by a linear transformation, and the resulting equation possesses an explicit solitary wave
+This equation is known as the Gardner equation, which characterizes large-amplitude internal waves (see \cite{grimshaw} and references therein).
+The sign of the coefficient $\varsigma$ in \eqref{gardner} varies depending on the physical scenario under examination.
+In the context of internal waves, this polarity hinges on the stratification \cite{grimshaw}; specifically, it is consistently positive in the scenario of a two-layer fluid.
+Beyond its significance in plasma physics \cite{rtp, watanabe}, Equation \eqref{gardner} also emerges from asymptotic theory concerning internal waves in a two-layer liquid exhibiting a density jump at the interface \cite{ky, miles}.
+Remarkably, through a linear transformation, the linear term $u_x$ can be eliminated, leading to an explicit solitary wave solution:

-where $B_0=\frac13-B$ and $R=\pm\sqrt{1-6\varsigma A}$ (see \cite{gpps}).
+where $B_0 = \frac{1}{3} - B$ and $R = \pm\sqrt{1 - 6\varsigma A}$ (see \cite{gpps}).

-Similar to \eqref{kp}, a high-dimensional Gardner equation was derived in \cite{osb} describing the propagation of weakly nonlinear and weakly dispersive dust ion acoustic wave in a collisionless unmagnetized plasma consisting of warm adiabatic ions, static negatively charged dust grains, nonthermal electrons, and isothermal positrons.
+Similar to \eqref{kp}, a high-dimensional Gardner equation was derived in \cite{osb} to describe the propagation of weakly nonlinear and weakly dispersive dust ion acoustic waves in a collisionless unmagnetized plasma.
+This plasma consists of warm adiabatic ions, static negatively charged dust grains, nonthermal electrons, and isothermal positrons.